riccardotommasini/memes/README.md

 themselves through people and, thus, through time.

 Understandably, this definition has been a source of much controversy.
-Susan Blackmoore, in her work "The Meme Machine" [@Blackmore_1999], identifies (and argues against) three problems with memes, of which two are immediately relevant:
+Susan Blackmoore, in her work "The Meme Machine", identifies (and argues against) three problems with memes, of which two are immediately relevant: